-In addition, the utility forecasts total DERs installed on the grid to increase by approximately 67 percent from 2023 to 2029, which is driving investments in the Generation Protection, Monitoring and Control program.
-Each additional device installed in the system pursuant to these programs requires oversight from Control Centre Operations personnel for: 1) commissioning and testing in the field to reliably communicate with the SCADA system, and 2) daily operations and troubleshooting (e.g. responding to alarms or asset management tasks).
-Headcount increases in this area are essential to enabling the utility to safely and reliably accommodate these utility- and customer-driven changes to its grid.

-Technological advancements and the modernization of system operation tools is another area that will require the Control Centre Operations program to upskill and enhance its workforce.
-For example, the advanced applications that Toronto Hydro will adopt as part of the Advanced Distribution Management System ("ADMS") Upgrade will require the 1 utility to significantly improve data modelling in the Network Management System 2 ("NMS") to enable the self-healing grid and other automation functions through 3 modernization projects such as Fault Location, Isolation, and Service Restoration 4 ("FLISR").35 This is because the operation of FLISR will depend on not only traditional types 5 of data relating to connectivity attributes of distribution equipment, but also engineering 6 attributes, such as device limits, impedances, and power transformer data, representing 7 an increase in data point types from 13 to 36.
+In addition, the utility forecasts total DERs installed on the grid to increase by 10 approximately 67 percent from 2023 to 2029, which is driving investments in the 11 Generation Protection, Monitoring and Control program.
+Each additional device 12 installed in the system pursuant to these programs requires oversight from Control Centre 13 Operations personnel for: 1) commissioning and testing in the field to reliably 14 communicate with the SCADA system, and 2) daily operations and troubleshooting (e.g. 15 responding to alarms or asset management tasks).
+Headcount increases in this area are 16 essential to enabling the utility to safely and reliably accommodate these utility- and 17 customer-driven changes to its grid.
+18 of the Advanced Distribution Management System ("ADMS") Upgrade will require the 1 utility to significantly improve data modelling in the Network Management System 2 ("NMS") to enable the self-healing grid and other automation functions through 3 modernization projects such as Fault Location, Isolation, and Service Restoration 4 ("FLISR").
+This is because the operation of FLISR will depend on not only traditional types 5 of data relating to connectivity attributes of distribution equipment, but also engineering 6 attributes, such as device limits, impedances, and power transformer data, representing 7 an increase in data point types from 13 to 36.
 Adequate staffing for the Control Centre 8 Operations program to gather these additional types of data and input them into 9 modelling systems will be essential for the successful and timely implementation and 10 daily operation of modernization initiatives such as FLISR.
 11